lmorg/murex/docs/GUIDE.type-system.md

 # Data-Type Reference

-This section is a glossary of data-types which _murex_ is natively aware.
+This section is a glossary of data-types which Murex is natively aware.

-Most of the time you will not need to worry about typing in_murex_ as the shell is designed around productivity as opposed to strictness despite generally following a strictly typed design.
+Most of the time you will not need to worry about typing inMurex as the shell is designed around productivity as opposed to strictness despite generally following a strictly typed design.